agronholm/apscheduler/docs/index.rst

    cronschedule

 These shortcuts cover the vast majority of use cases.
-However, if you need to use a custom trigger or schedule a stateful job, you need to use the :meth:`~apscheduler.scheduler.Scheduler.add_job` method.
+However, if you need to use a custom trigger, you need to use the :meth:`~apscheduler.scheduler.Scheduler.add_job` method.

 When a scheduled job is triggered, it is handed over to the thread pool for